0xAJ2K/0xAJ2K.github.io/_posts/2021-03-22-Stack-Based-Buffer-Overflow-on-Brainpan.md

 ![JMP ESP](/assets/images/BOF/JMP.PNG)

-The JMP we will we using is `311712F3`.
+The JMP we will be using is `311712F3`.
 We will need to convert this into little endian format which is backwards like this `\xF3\x12\x17\x31`.
 Add in the little endian JMP into the "JMP" variable.

 ![JMP in Python](/assets/images/BOF/JMP-in-python.PNG)